darkoboshkovski/spotify-kaggle/README.md

 # spotify-kaggle
 # Installing
-The data from the kaggle dataset needs to be put inside the ml/data/ directory.
+- The data from the kaggle dataset at https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks needs to be put inside the ml/data/ directory.
-Docker-Compose is needed.
+- Docker-Compose is needed.
-To run: ```docker-compose up```
+- To run: ```docker-compose up```